Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm

-In this paper, we have proposed a framework called stay alive framework, which allows adding new skills dynamically in the absence of a policy over options.
-We provide a simple method by which diverse skills can be incorporated in an overall skill set in environments where the objective is to prolong the episode and shown that these outperform prior methods.
+In this paper, we proposed an algorithm called `Sequential Soft Option Critic' that allows adding new skills dynamically without the need for a higher-level master policy.
+This can be applicable to environments where a primary component of the objective is to prolong the episode.
+We show that this algorithm can be used to effectively incorporate diverse skills into an overall skill set, and it outperforms prior methods in several environments.